wchuang379/moodify/README.md

 PLAYLISTS:

-- 500 playlists each of similar songs
+- 500 playlists for each method